hotosm/learnosm/_posts/en/coordination/draft0500-10-23-tasking-manager.md

 ![Authorizing access to OSM account by the Tasking Manager][]

-For information about the Tasking Manager, HOT sponsors & help links click on "About" in the red header banner.
+For information about the Tasking Manager, HOT sponsors partners & help links click on **About** in the red header banner.

 ![Tasking Manager About][]